BenyaminZojaji/Deep_Learning/Assignment 3/README.md

 ## Accessory Recognizer
 - The database consists of 4 categories of images that you can view <a href='https://drive.google.com/drive/folders/1Mc-kEMtB0P91tYunK1kVwZ8BjiA0HsZU'>here</a>.
-- Training a CNN network on dataset.
+- Training a CNN network on the dataset.

 - Recognize:
   - headset🎧